tuya/tuya-homebridge/README.md

 - Improve code readability and maintainability.
 - Improve stability.
 - Remove duplicate code.
-- Reduce development costs for categroies.
+- Reduce development costs for accessory categroies.

-Will be published to `@0x5e/homebridge-tuya-platform` as the beta version, Have a try :)
+Published as [@0x5e/homebridge-tuya-platform](https://npmjs.com/package/@0x5e/homebridge-tuya-platform), Have a try :)

 If all things looks fine, I will let my colleague merge into the official repo.